MarisaMiller/nifa-crown-rust/raw_data/README.md

+In this directory would be the raw sequencing data (not uploaded here due to size limitations).

+Also included are a list of samples names and the job submission script for QC and mapping of this data.

-The raw data here was copied from to the original location from UMGC, and the files were renamed with the rename.py script in the scripts directory.
+The raw data here was copied from the original location from UMGC, and the files were renamed with the rename.py script in the scripts directory.

 Sample Code	isolate ID
 1	15ND19-2